Improve your chances of reaching Broadway by learning the music theory behind preparing a new piece of music from scratch.

 Nope!
 Anyone is welcome, and no prior knowledge of sheet music is assumed.
 If you feel like you do already know some things but just need to stand on firmer ground, that's fine too.
 You're welcome to skip through the stuff you know, and focus on the stuff you need more work on.

 As soon as you purchase a course at any level, you can start exploring the course material immediately.
-On April 19, the session begins, which means that if you're in the Pro level, you'll begin a guided experience that includes a Slack community, weekly activities, feedback from Course Advisors, and much more.
+On June 7, the session begins, which means you'll begin a guided experience that includes weekly activities, feedback from Course Advisors, and much more.
 This is intended to help you stay accountable and get the feedback you need to succeed.

 Yes!
 We plan to run new sessions roughly every two months.
 Check back shortly for firm dates, or sign up for a Soundfly account to receive email updates about course dates and new course launches.